Background of the Office:

 What are the Candidate Financial Disclosure Requirements?

-File a candidate’s financial disclosure form, once a candidate has raised or spent more than $5,000 in a campaign cycle, with the Senate Select Committee on Ethics.
+File a candidate’s financial disclosure form, once a candidate has raised or spent more than $5,000 in a campaign cycle, with the Clerk of the U.S. House of Representatives.

 Call Candidate and Ballot Services at 513-887-3700, ext.
 3 with any questions or for more information.